Student suicides in Hong Kong: Existing support

 The help and resources available for students is divided into three categories: universal help (for students in general), selective help (for vulnerable students) and indicated help (for students who are at risk of committing suicide).

 Universal help consists of information, workshops and other tools to help and improve mental health and prevent suicide.
 This helps raise awareness of the topics of mental health and suicide.
 It is also possible for schools to apply for up to HKD$150,000 from the Quality Education Fund to finance activities related to the well-being of students.

 Selective help is aimed at students with a heightened risk of suicide.
 An example of selective help can be screening tools to find at-risk cases in time.
-For example, The Centre for Suicide Research provide interactive advise on their web page.
-This advise is aimed towards teachers, parents and friends who are worried that someone close to them may be at risk of suicide.
+For example, The Centre for Suicide Research provide interactive advice on their web page.
+This advice is aimed towards teachers, parents and friends who are worried that someone close to them may be at risk of suicide.

 Indicated help is aimed at students who are at a high risk of committing suicide.
 Post-secondary institutions are advised to have a 24 hours hotline and easy access to psychiatric and psychological services.
 Schools do not always live up to this standard.
 There are multiple independent hotlines, as well as hotlines run by the Social Welfare Department.
 Examples of suicide hotlines are the Suicide prevention Services, The Samaritan Befrienders Hong Kong, and Youth Outreach.

 Response from the Education Bureau

 Attitude of the Bureau

 In a legislative council meeting on 16 March 2016, former legislative council member Wong Yuk-man raised the point that one of the possible causes of students suicide could be the Hong Kong's education system.
 This system infamously puts too much emphasis on competition.
 He suggested that parents and teachers barely have time to help students cope with emotional distress as there is more focus on academic results of students.
 He questioned the Education Bureau regarding whether it will identify the causes in the current education system that lead to enormous pressure on students.

 In response to the question, former Secretary for Education Eddie Ng replied that suicide is a complex matter that has no single cause.
-In fact, he noted, students’ academic pressure has been reduced under the implementation of New Academic Structure (NAS) in 2009.
+In fact, he noted, students' academic pressure has been reduced under the implementation of New Academic Structure (NAS) in 2009.
 For example, students under the NAS only have to sit for one public examination, and are able to choose elective subjects in accordance with their interests and abilities to develop their potential.

 He further raised the point that suicides could be prevented with better life planning.

 On 13 November 2016, the Education Bureau raised a similar viewpoint.
 It was restated that evidence based research indicated that the cause of suicide is complicated.
 Reasons behind each case rarely are the same.
 It cannot be proved that the education system or a particular academic environment could directly lead to suicide.